 Suleyman meets with his mother and sister.
 Mom’s totes in favor of him ascending to the throne and she hopes Allah will agree with her.
 She made a caftan for her lobezno (wolf cub, HT Linda).

-A servant comes in with the red robe covered in gold embroidery, with fur at the neck and sleeves.
+A woman (Gülfem) comes in with the red robe covered in gold embroidery, with fur at the neck and sleeves.

 When Suleyman addresses his sister Hatice, she kneels.

-Suleyman give her a kiss on the forehead and turns back to the servant holding the robe.
+Suleyman gives her a kiss on the forehead and turns back to the servant holding the robe.
 She looks like she’s mentally shouting “Notice me!”
+(That would be because she’s Suleyman’s ex, but they don’t tell us until later in the season.)

 As Suleyman gets dressed, he voiceovers about who he is and where he came from.